Sirāt: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on 35 critics, indicating "universal acclaim".
 Upon its festival premiere, Sirāt polled as the best film in the 2025 Cannes Critics Survey conducted by IndieWire.

 Jessica Kiang of Variety called the film a "brilliantly bizarre, cult-ready vision of human psychology tested to its limits".
 She praised Mauro Herce's cinematography and Kangding Ray's score.
 Damon Wise of Deadline wrote, "Part existential road movie, part apocalyptic sci-fi, [the film is] a puzzling mix of Zabriskie Point and Fury Road that starts with a bang but ends in a curiously minor key."
 He commended Laia Casanova's sound design.
 Lovia Gyarkye of The Hollywood Reporter echoed these sentiments, praising Casanova's sound design, but noting that the film "gets muddled near the end".
 David Katz of IndieWire gave Sirāt an 'A-' rating, describing it as belonging to a type of film [that is] "sui generis and evading any classification, emanating from a wholly personal vision of cinema while not resisting galvanizing, and sometimes crowd-pleasing, pleasures".
-Renaud Baronian of Le Parisien found reminescences from the Mad Max saga in the film, but also from Lost Highway, The Wages of Fear, Sorcerer, Zabriskie Point, Gerry, and Nomadland.
+Renaud Baronian of Le Parisien found reminiscences from the Mad Max saga in the film, but also from Lost Highway, The Wages of Fear, Sorcerer, Zabriskie Point, Gerry, and Nomadland.
 John Bleasdale of Time Out lauded it as "startlingly original, jarringly hilarious and deeply disturbing".
 Fabien Lemercier of Cineuropa wrote that Laxe "masterfully succeeds in creating an unforgettable [...] experiential film about man and the world, the collective and the individual, being and nothingness, radicality and universality, the intimate and the cosmic."
 Carlos Boyero of El País described the film as "strange in the best sense".

 Manuel J. Lombardo of Diario de Sevilla gave Sirāt four stars, concluding that the film "invites us to a borderline experience from which it is difficult to emerge unscathed or indifferent".
 For The New Yorkers Justin Chang, what unfolds in between the film's beginning and its conclusion is "an experience of singularly turbulent and transfixing power" unmatched in terms of "sheer visceral excitement and sustained emotional force" in 2025.

 In June 2025, IndieWire ranked the film at number 25 on its list of "The 100 Best Movies of the 2020s (So Far)."

+Top ten lists

+Sirāt has appeared on the following critics' top ten lists for 2025.